Vitamins and Drug Interactions - Are Personalized Vitamins the Answer?

 With several new personalized vitamin subscription services launching, it’s important to select one that takes into account your diet, physical fitness, sleep patterns, lifestyle habits and family health history as well as your medication use.
 Some drugs can deplete nutrients while other medications add nutrients to the body.
 One subscription service, Vitamin Packs, delivers customized vitamins and nutritional supplements in daily packs based on what it learns during a free Nutritional Assessment.
 Its technology cross-examines more than 650 possible medication interactions and recommends only what an individual’s body needs.

 Mixing Meds and Nutritional SupplementsYou should always talk to your doctor before starting a personalized vitamin plan, or any kind of self-medication.
+Some medication and vitamin interactions can lead to dizziness and falling.
 Here are some ideas you can ask your doctor about:

 - Taking a statin?
 You may want to add Coenzyme Q10 (CoQ10) because the average blood concentration of CoQ10 in blood plasma decreases within 30 days by an average of 50 percent.